 8. Asphyxiants Chemicals

 Asphyxiants are chemicals that can cause asphyxiation, or suffocation.
-They work by displacing oxygen in the air and can be found in various settings and products.
+They work by displacing oxygen in the air, which can be found in various settings and products.
 Some common examples of asphyxiants include:

 If you are working with any of these chemicals, it is important to be aware of the risks and take precautions to avoid asphyxiation.
 Symptoms of asphyxiation include lightheadedness, dizziness, nausea, and loss of consciousness.
 If you or someone you are with experiences these symptoms, move to fresh air immediately and call 911.